 Raffaele was born in Gubbio (Italy, 1989).
 Since November 2015, he is a PhD candidate in Political Science and Sociology at the Scuola Normale Superiore, Florence, under the supervision of prof. Donatella della Porta and the co-supervision of prof. Manuela Caiani.
 He is currently

 visiting the Sciences Po’s Urban School (Sciences Po – CEE, Paris).
 He mainly works at the intersection between public policy and social movement studies, adopting both qualitative and quantitative methodologies.
 His PhD dissertation concerns migration policy, as well as social movements by, in solidarity with, and against migrants – especially in the context of South European cities.
 He earned a BSc in Economics and Management for Arts, Culture and Communication at Bocconi University, Milan, where he graduated in 2011 with a thesis on Max Weber’s political thought.
 At the same university, in 2014, he got a MSc (cum laude) in Economics and Management of Public Administration and International Institutions, also spending a semester at the Hertie School of Governance, Berlin.
 For his master thesis, he extensively studied the protests against the New Turin-Lyon Line, an infrastructural project involving Italy and France, looking at the patterns of political participation and their policy outcomes.
 In 2013 2015 he worked as a teaching and research assistant at Bocconi University.
 There, he participated at various research projects funded by the EU on public administration, social innovation, and civic engagement.

-Research interests: public policy, Immigration, Contentious politics, and Local government
+Research interests: public policy, Immigration, Contentious politics, Local government, and urban politicsHome page

 Monograph - 2018